Lei (garland): Philippines

-The old custom for welcoming guests in the Philippines is by giving a flower necklace made of sampaguita, the country's national flower.
-However, in the recent years, more affordable options has emerged.
-This became popular over time as fresh flowers are hard to maintain especially during long events.
-One of the popular modern option are rosette leis, it is made of Brocade cut into necklace of various designs and a center piece flower petals made of satin ribbon.
+Traditionally, guests in the Philippines are welcomed by being given a flower necklace made of sampaguita, the country's national flower.
+However, in recent years, more affordable options have emerged.
+One popular modern option is a rosette lei, made of brocade and satin ribbon for the rosette.
+This became popular over time as fresh flowers are hard to maintain, especially during long events.